Meet the Velocity Team

 More about Michelle and her role at Velocity

-Michelle is a Campus Marketing & Communications Manager.
-She is thrilled to be able to create, inform and connect students with content and experiences that will foster innovation.
-Prior to joining Concept, she held a marketing position with the Kitchener Rangers Hockey Club for more than 14 years.
-With the Rangers she was able to develop and grow the brand, produce engaging events, and expand fan and community impact through partnerships, programs and sponsorship.
+With more than 20 years marketing experience, Michelle is thrilled to be able to create, inform and connect with the innovation community.
+Prior to joining Velocity she held a marketing leadership position with the Kitchener Rangers Hockey Club and amassed a 14 plus season sports career.
+With the Rangers she was able to develop and grow the brand and its reputation, produce engaging content and events, and expand fan and community impact through partnerships, programs and sponsorship.
 Before that she was with The Record and her own graphic design and advertising agency, working with numerous clients in the Waterloo Region and across Ontario.

 What interests Michelle: